 - Most lenders will not consider any borrowers who had late payments after bankruptcy even though they may have high credit scores and great documented income

 - However, I can approve borrowers with bad credit after bankruptcy on a case by case scenario

 - If borrower has bad credit after bankruptcy due to financial irresponsibility, then no lender will approve borrower

 However, if the borrower had bad credit after bankruptcy due to extenuating circumstances, then the mortgage underwriter will consider that and take that into consideration.

 Examples Of Bad Credit After Bankruptcy

 If mortgage loan applicants has just a few late payments after bankruptcy, they are not out of qualifying for a mortgage loan.
 Each late payment will be evaluated on a case by case basis.

-If you have had bad credit after bankruptcy and are told that you do not qualify by banks and mortgage lenders, please contact me at 262-716-8151 or email me at firstname.lastname@example.org.
-I have no mortgage lender overlays on FHA Loans and Conventional Loans and we are an extremely aggressive mortgage lender where we want to close loans.
+If you have had bad credit after bankruptcy and are told that you do not qualify by banks and mortgage lenders, please contact me at 800-900-8569 or text us for a faster response.
+Or email us at Gustan Cho Associates at email@example.com.
+We have no overlays on FHA Loans and Conventional Loans and we are an extremely aggressive direct lender where we want to close loans.